 Colorado and the Denver metro area face serious funding shortages for meeting their transportation needs.
-Regional and statewide analyses show existing revenue sources are inadequate to maintain current infrastructure, let alone address congestion in urban and recreational areas, provide multimodal options desired by the public, address needs in agricultural and energy-impacted areas, and ensure safe travel throughout the state.
-The region's long-term economic vitality requires a built environment that supplies effective and functional transportation and infrastructure systems.
-Colorado and the metro area need a revenue system that is reliable and sufficient.
+Regional and statewide analyses show existing revenue sources are inadequate to maintain current infrastructure, let alone address congestion, provide multimodal options desired by the public, address needs in agricultural and energy-impacted areas, and ensure safe travel throughout the state.
+The region's long-term economic vitality requires a built environment that includes effective and convenient transportation options.
+Colorado and the metro area need a revenue system that is reliable and sufficient to maintain the existing transportation system in good condition and to invest in the system to keep pace with population growth.
 Thus, enhancements to existing revenue sources and the enactment of new revenue sources are necessary.